South Africa Travel Guide

 Welcome to my South Africa guide.
-South Africa has been a second home to me over the years after my Dad moved to Pretoria 20 years ago.
+South Africa has been a second home after my Dad moved to Pretoria 20 years ago.
 I spent many a happy holiday there in my childhood and now Becca and I make regular visits.

 Below you will find guides to some of my favourite places as well as useful information about the country.